If you’re looking for cheap Valentine’s Day ideas for your tight budget, it’s not as difficult as you might be thinking.

 If your planning a pedicure date as a surprise, schedule an appointment ahead of time since you’ll want to make sure you can get two spa seats that are next to each other.
 Also, ladies typically have their tried and true nail salons, so stick to the ones they like.

-For couples with a truck, put it to use for this fun date.
+For couples with a truck, put it to use for this cheap Valentine’s Day idea.
 Get away from the city lights for a few hours and find a nice spot where the stars are visible.
 Map out where you’re going ahead of time to avoid aimlessly driving (although aimlessly driving can turn out to be quite fun at times) and pick a secluded place where you have a clear view of the stars.

 If you have a truck, pack some pillows and blankets and hop in the back.
 Make sure you leave your phones in the car to ensure that you enjoy each others company uninterrupted.